Zinovy Peshkov: Military service

-The Gaullist diplomat
+He stayed at the French embassy in the United States from 1926 to 1929, but met with Gorky During holidays.
+He met his second wife, Jacqueline Delaunay-Belleville, the widow of a diplomat, but this marriage was quickly dissolved.
+He was positioned in North Africa, commander of the 3rd Battalion of the 2nd Foreign Regiment.

-After having heard the appeal of 18 June of General de Gaulle, then in refuge in London, he decided to join him.
-His project succeeded, but his first contacts with the head of Free France were difficult.
-Nevertheless, at the end of 1941, de Gaulle promoted him to the rank of colonel (he remained almost 20 years the head of battalion) and sent him on a mission to South Africa, where he organized the transport of arms for the Allied troops, while keeping an eye on Madagascar, which was relatively near.
-As was often the case, Peshkov succeeded in establishing confidential relations with the head of the armies in the region, General Smuts.
-The British occupation of the Big Island precipitated events.
-Uninterested in a critical and controversial involvement with the English, whom he liked, Zinovy then arranged to be sent to French West Africa, where he brilliantly organized the rallying of the colonies.
+Peshkov joined General Charles de Gaulle in London after hearing his speech, the Appeal of 18 June.
+At the end of 1941, de Gaulle promoted him to the rank of colonel and sent him on a mission to South Africa, where he organized the transport of arms for the Allied troops.
+Zinovy then arranged to be sent to French West Africa, where he organized the rallying of the colonies.